 Valley County Water District is consistently reaching out to the local community in order to provide information and educate on the importance of water awareness.
-The District offers several Community Outreach events throughout the year, and continue to incorporate new and relevant programs.
+The District offers several Community Outreach opportunities throughout the year, and continue to incorporate new and relevant programs.
 For futher information on any of the programs listed, please contact the District Office Community Outreach Department @ (626) 338-7301.

 ANNUAL WATER AWARENESS CELEBRATION

 In the water industry, the month of May is “Water Awareness Month.”
 The District hosts an annual Water Awareness Celebration event in the month of May to promote water conservation and water use efficiency.
-In addition to the water conservation literature and promotional material, a display of drought tolerant plants and ndscaping material is set-up.
+In addition to the water conservation literature and promotional material, a display of drought tolerant plants and landscaping material is set-up.
 The event also includes tours of District on-site facilities and games for children in attendance.

 VALLEY COUNTY WATER DISTRICT PRESENTATIONS